 chemical reaction) made from chemicals that include palladium and

-molybdenum salts (such as palladium sulfate and ammonium
+molybdenum salts (such as palladium sulfate, palladium chloride, and ammonium

 When carbon monoxide touches the detector, it's

 oxidized by (steals some oxygen atoms from) the chemical salts on the

 strip and turns into carbon dioxide.
 The chemicals on the strip are